 Two databases are commercial, Derwent and SciFinder/CAS.
 The rest are free.

 Derwent Innovations Index, is part of the Web of Science family.
 It is a commercial database that your university library usually subscribes to.
 Students at Copenhagen University can access Derwent Innovation Index .
 The link works directly from campus computers and requires a login and password when off-site.
-Similarly, students from the Technical University, DTU, may access Derwent via this link.
+Similarly, students from the Technical University, DTU, may access Derwent by logging in via this link.
 Students from Copenhagen Business School (CBS) access Web of Science here.

 Derwent offers a very flexible system of hierachical database queries.
 Derwent furthermore neutralizes the inventors attempts to make their application non-searchable.
 Derwent does so by replacing the original abstract with their own using suitable keywords.